AlexChen531922/JP-SPA-Web-Application/README.txt

    * Search bar on top of the home page, get result by typing at least first 2 characters.
    * Filter by (latest, popular, price Low to High, price High to Low) The uploaded date, views, price shows on the images cards.
 📷 public gallery for customer
-   * view image thumbnail, title, uploaded_date, price, resolution, license, event, categories, vendor_name
+   * view image thumbnail, title, uploaded_date, price, resolution, license, event, categories, staff_name
    * go to item detail page
 🛒 Add to Cart and Secure Checkout
    * Users can add an unlimited number of images to their shopping cart from the item detail page.